KenyonY/manim-express/README.md

 ```

 The above steps will automatically install packages `manim_express` and  `manimlib`(my fork version) for you.
 Then you can code with them anywhere.
-In some cases, you may need to install [LaTeX](https://www.latex-project.org/get/#tex-distributions) in your system.
-Fortunately, online latex compilation option is available.
-Just set `SceneArgs.use_online_tex=True`

 # Quick start